wfdoran/python-learn/lesson4.md

-# Lession 4
+# Lesson 4

 ## Lists

-A list in python is an ordered array of variables.
+A list in python is an ordered array of things (variables).

 ```python
 x = [0,1,4,9,16]